The 2016 Application is now closed.

 - Current member of the American Health Information Management Association (AHIMA)

-- Actively enrolled in a minimum of six (6) credit hours towards pursuing a degree
+- Actively enrolled and pursuing a doctoral degree

 - Submit a completed online application and all of its components

 - Applicants must be enrolled in a doctoral program in health information, health informatics or a program related to the HIM discipline at an accredited school in the United States.
 The program must accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) or a national or regional accrediting agency of the United States.

 - All candidates meeting the eligibility award criteria, including previous AHIMA Foundation merit scholarship recipients are eligible for one-time dissertation support

 Application and Award Timeline

 Award Notification Made After: November 30, 2016